nla/jvmctl/README.md

 ### Why Python 2.7 and not Python3/Perl/Ruby/Java/bash/...?

-It's installed by default on most servers, has a large standard library with good error handling and operating system APIs.
-That and I know it better than Perl.
+It's installed by default on most servers, starts fast and has a large standard library with good error handling and APIs for interacting with OS services.
+And I know it much better than Perl. ;-)